joef551/camel-cql/readme.md

 The **protocolOptions** property is used for specifying the [ProtocolOptions](http://docs.datastax.com/en/drivers/java/2.1/com/datastax/driver/core/ProtocolOptions.html) to use for the discovered nodes.
 If you don't specify one, a default ProtocolOption is used.
 ProtocolOption is typically used for overriding the default port number of  9042.

+<u>poolingOptions</u>

+The [options](http://docs.datastax.com/en/drivers/java/2.1/com/datastax/driver/core/PoolingOptions.html) associated with connection pooling.

 <u>listOfPoolingOptions</u>

-The **listOfPoolingOptions** property specifies a list of [PoolingOptions](http://www.datastax.com/drivers/java/2.1/com/datastax/driver/core/PoolingOptions.html) for the connections to the cluster nodes.
-There should only be two PoolingOption beans in the list; one for REMOTE and the other for LOCAL nodes.
-The driver uses connections in an asynchronous manner; meaning that multiple requests can be simultaneously submitted on, or multiplexed through, the same connection.
-Thus the driver only needs to maintain a relatively small number of connections to each Cassandra node.
-The pooling option is used to specfiy options that allow the driver to control how many connections are kept to the Cassandra nodes.
-For each node, the driver keeps a core pool of connections open at all times (coreConnections).
-If the use of those core connections reaches a configurable threshold (maxSimultaneousRequests), more connections are created up to the configurable maximum number of connections (maxConnections)).
-When the pool exceeds the maximum number of connections, connections in excess are reclaimed if the use of opened connections drops below the configured threshold (minSimultaneousRequests).
+The **listOfPoolingOptions** property specifies a list of org.org.metis.cassandra.PoolingOption beans that are njected into the [PoolingOptions](http://www.datastax.com/drivers/java/2.1/com/datastax/driver/core/PoolingOptions.html).
 You want to have a PoolingOption bean for LOCAL and REMOTE (HostDistance) nodes.
 For IGNORED nodes, the default for all those settings is 0 and cannot be changed.
+The cluster bean will inject this list of PoolingOption beans into the PoolingOptions.

 <u>socketOptions</u>

 The **socketOptions** property is used for specifying low-level [SocketOptions](http://www.datastax.com/drivers/java/2.1/com/datastax/driver/core/SocketOptions.html) (e.g., keepalive, solinger, etc.) for the connections to the cluster nodes.

-<u>fetchSize</u>

-Use the **fetchSize** property to set the default (5000) fetch size to use for SELECT queries.
-During runtime, this default value can be overridden by assigning the Camel in-message the "**metis.cql.fetch.size**" header.

-<u>consistencyLevel</u>

-Use the **consistencyLevel** property to set the default (ONE) consistency level to use for queries.
-To learn more about consistency levels click [here](http://www.datastax.com/documentation/cassandra/2.1/cassandra/dml/dml_config_consistency_c.html).
-During runtime, this default value can be overridden by assigning the Camel in-message the "**metis.cql.consistency.level**" header.

-<u>serialConsistencyLevel</u>

-Use the **serialConsistencyLevel** property to set the default (SERIAL) serial consistency level to use for queries.
-During runtime, this default value can be overridden by assigning the Camel in-message the "**metis.cql.serial.consistency.level**" header.
+<u>queryOptions</u>

+The **queryOptions** property is used for specifying options for the [QueryOptions](http://www.datastax.com/drivers/java/2.1/com/datastax/driver/core/QueryOptions.html) for the queries.

 So What or Who Is Metis?